Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/service-locator-architecture.md

 ## Helper Extension Methods, and Requirements for Usage

 The [SyntaxLanguageExtensions](xref:ActiproSoftware.Text.SyntaxLanguageExtensions) static class contains numerous extension methods that are available on any [ISyntaxLanguage](xref:ActiproSoftware.Text.ISyntaxLanguage) instance when the `ActiproSoftware.Text` namespace is imported.
-These extension methods wrap the generic service locator methods and implement Register, Unregister, and Get methods for each of the built-in "feature" service types described above.
+These extension methods wrap the generic service locator methods and implement `Register*`, `Unregister*`, and `Get*` methods for each of the built-in "feature" service types described above.

 While it is not necessary to use them since you can just use the core generic service locator methods, they keep your code cleaner and give you some prompting via the Visual Studio member list for which service types are available.